OmarHamdyx/ASP.NET-Weather-Application/README.md

 Setup
 -----

-1. Clone the repository to your local machine(Master is main project and first branch is dependencies)
+1. Clone the repository to your local machine
 2. Open the project in Visual Studio or any preferred code editor.
 3. Build and run the project.